Evaluate the relevance of elements typology to transpersonal integrative psychotherapy

 Freedom in the elements model is when we are free of our history.
 We no longer react in the instance but can provide a considered response as the soul has its own journey.

 For the elements model I like to think of the analogy of a balloon.
 A balloon when full of ‘air’ and ‘fire’ will rise and be up in the clouds before very long.
 I can be very ‘intellectual’ and be powered by researching and pontificating economic ideas whilst I fail to change the light bulb in my house.
-This is further evidenced by my wife asking me to pick up some bread or milk from the shop or her jacket from the dry cleaners.
-In spite of having the day to myself I will invariably have run out of time to do the basic housekeeping jobs in hand.
-However, when ‘water’ and ‘earth’ is added to the balloon there is a very different effect.
 Through meditation or therapy sessions, I realise that my ‘air’ element is distorted.
-I therefore feel the need to walk in green surroundings taking in the fresh air and I notice my breathing becoming more relaxed and whole.
-I often take myself to Richmond Hill overlooking the river Thames (a scene which Turner made famous) and begin to get a sense of being “in the now.”
+I, therefore, feel the need to walk in green surroundings taking in the fresh air and I notice my breathing becoming more relaxed and whole.
 My receptive ‘earth’ and ‘water’ qualities are accessed and I then feel less compelled to intellectualise or to argue but rather to “just be” and to take in the smells and the colours.
 It doesn’t always work.
-Sometimes I am at this serene place and yet am in distorted ‘fire’.
-I am looking to argue and fight with other road users en route, for instance, if I felt I was cut up whilst cycling.
+Sometimes I am at a serene place and yet am in distorted ‘fire’.
+I can feel ill at ease.
 This is when ‘fire’ can be a liability.
-Or I may be so wrapped up in my own head that I fail to appreciate the colours and the beauty and completely misswhat is beautiful and, therefore, suffer from too much ‘air.’
+Or I may be so wrapped up in my own head that I fail to appreciate the colours and the beauty and completely miss what is beautiful and, therefore, suffer from too much ‘air.’

 In the CCPE weekend groups, we observed in group work the elements at play in walking.
 It was intriguing to note that some walked with so much air they were up in the clouds and ran the risk of walking into things.
 Others walked with lots of fire and were very off putting in their stance.
 I have since used the observations in coffee bars whilst observing people come and go.
 This is useful when seeing clients since body language can be another indicator of what is happening at an unconscious level.
 I believe that our job as transpersonal therapists is to make conscious the unconscious.
 Observing body language can be an essential part of our basic toolkit.